JozzefBar/BoardChamp-app/README.md

 - Main menu of the app.
 - Navigation to other screens.
 - Possibility to create a new game card.
-- Moving your game cards up and down and also option for deletion
+- Option for moving your cards up, down and for deletion.
-- create a new game session
+- Possibility to create a new game session.

+### Session Activity
+- Input date, time, players with their score and positions and note
+- Duration is calculated automatically, even if playing past midnight
+- Save the session in JSON format.

 ### History Activity
 - Displays a list of all saved sessions arranged by date.
 - Search a specific game session and see the details.
 - Select a session to edit some details.

-### Session Activity
-- Input date, time, players with their score and positions and note
-- Duration is calculated automatically, even if playing past midnight
-- Save results and notes in JSON format.

 ### Edit Activity
 - Edit existing records - time, note and player's score and position.